amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

      </ParameterList>
    </ParameterList>

-A specific time integration method is invoked by parameter `"time integration method`".
-The available options are `"BDF1`" and `"Picard`".
 The time step change is controlled by parameter `"time step controller type`".
 Available options are `"fixed`", `"standard`", `"smarter`", and `"adaptive`".
 The later is under development and is based on a posteriori error estimates.